E-Resources - Complete List in Alphabetical Order

 Learn more about taking advantage of the opportunity to use your library card to access Morningstar – watch this brief tutorial guide.

-Newsbank: America's News and Old Colony Memorial, Plymouth (full text 2009 to present)
+Newsbank: America's News, Boston Metro Collection, and Old Colony Memorial, Plymouth (full text 2009 to present)

 News of local interest happens everywhere, from small towns to big cities across the United States.
 America’s News provides access to information on people, issues and events in the local area and around the country.
 This comprehensive resource offers hundreds of millions of current and archived full-text articles from news sources nationwide in a single, fully searchable online database.
 It includes the electronic editions of more than 3,000 U.S. news sources.
-The Library also offers full text access to our hometown newspaper, The Old Colony Memorial.
+Through Newsbank, Plymouth Public Library cardholders also have specific access to The Boston Metro Collection, a total of 248 Boston Metro news sources including full-color image editions of the Boston Herald, Cape Cod Times and Worcester Telegram and Gazette, as well as full text access to our hometown newspaper, The Old Colony Memorial.

 Click here to watch a tutorial on using Newsbank.